Understanding the Chinese Zodiac: Year of the Dog

 However, dogs, like other zodiac animal signs, are also associated with several negative traits.

-They are known for being overly judgemental, self-righteous and pessimistic.
+They are known for being overly judgmental, self-righteous and pessimistic.
 It can be difficult for dogs to compromise and they may come across as opinionated or difficult to please.
 Consumed by their quest to do what is right, they may become easily depressed, disappointed or emotionally insecure.

 Compatibility with other zodiac animals